syncsynchalt/tincan-tls/README.md

 To win a bet I implemented this with as few dependencies as possible.
 The crypto library has only one dependency, `crypto/rand`.
-This caused some code to be particularly un-golangly as I didn't couldn't create `error` types.
+This caused some code to be particularly un-golangly as I couldn't create `error` objects.

 > Note: The above paragraphs are examples of bad software practices.